don-p/aurelia-typescript-example/README.md

-BlueLine GridCommand v2 -

-Re-implementation of GridCommand using Aurelia JS framework.
+Example project using Aurelia framework, TypeScript, and Webpack.